 Massachusetts School of Law acknowledges student loan debt can be intimidating to graduating students for many reasons which is why we have partnered with Inceptia.
-Inceptia is a division of National Student Loan Program (NSLP) www.inceptia.org, is a nonprofit organization committed to offering effective and uncomplicated solutions in financial education, repayment wellness, and default management.
+Inceptia is a division of the National Student Loan Program (NSLP) www.inceptia.org, is a nonprofit organization committed to offering effective and uncomplicated solutions in financial education, repayment wellness, and default management.
 Inceptia works with MSL to create an atmosphere where MSL students feel less stress and anxiety about financing their education and managing the repayment of their student loan debt.
 MSL provides this service to the students free of cost by assuming payment of Inceptia's annual fee.

 The Inceptia counselors reach out to the students via email, regular mail, and telephone regularly throughout their enrollment at MSL as well as throughout the repayment process.
-Inceptia provides MSL students a borrower's statement to be sure they are continuously aware of their debt.
+Inceptia provides MSL students with a borrower's statement to be sure they are continuously aware of their debt.
 We encourage our students to visit Inceptia's Student Loan Knowledge HQ website at HeroKnowl.org.

-Satisfactory Academic Progress Policy (SAP)
+Satisfactory Academic Progress Policy

-For MSLAW students to receive Federal Student Financial Aid, they must be making satisfactory academic progress (SAP) in accordance with federal rules.
-Federal SAP rules are required to be the same as, or stricter than, the institution's academic progress rules.
+For MSL students to receive Federal Student Financial Aid, they must be making satisfactory academic progress (SAP) in accordance with federal rules.
+All students are asked to complete their Financial Aid packets, including FAFSA, MPN's, entrance session and school forms prior to the official start date of school.
+MSL's academic progress rules are required to be the same as, or stricter than, the Federal SAP rules.

 Satisfactory academic progress must be maintained.
 Students are required to have a cumulative grade point average (CGPA) of a 2.0 or better every semester to maintain Satisfactory Academic Progress.
 Students whose CGPA falls below an overall average of 2.0 are placed on Academic Probation (AP) for the next full semester (Fall/Spring).
-Students on AP are ineligible to receive Federal Direct Loans.
+Students on AP are ineligible to receive Federal Direct Loans and Graduate PLUS loans.